PostHog/posthog.com/contents/docs/cdp/destinations/advanced.md

 - **Keep it short:** We have tight controls on execution time, memory usage.

-- **Do not perform more than two `fetch` calls:** The function will error if you do.
-If you need to do more than 2 calls, please [contact support](https://us.posthog.com/#panel=support%3Asupport%3Aapps%3A%3Atrue).
+- **Do not perform more than 5 `fetch` calls:** The function will error if you do.
+If you need to do more than 5 calls, please [contact support](https://us.posthog.com/#panel=support%3Asupport%3Aapps%3A%3Atrue).